johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2016-05-24-the-mysterious-case-of-webpack-angular-and-jquery/index.md

       }),
 ```

-This uses the webpack `<a href="https://github.com/webpack/docs/wiki/list-of-plugins#provideplugin">ProvidePlugin</a>` and, at the point of webpackification (© 2016 John Reilly) all references in the code to `window.jQuery` will be replaced with a reference to the webpack module that contains jQuery.
+This uses the webpack [`ProvidePlugin`](https://github.com/webpack/docs/wiki/list-of-plugins#provideplugin) and, at the point of webpackification (© 2016 John Reilly) all references in the code to `window.jQuery` will be replaced with a reference to the webpack module that contains jQuery.
 So when you look at the bundled file you'll see that the code that checks the `window` object for `jQuery` has become this:

 ```ts
 jQuery = isUndefined(jqName)